 Early distribution dates are securely documented for four of the seven designs.
 Those designs were sent out in 1935, 1936, and 1937; and each of their assigned identification numbers includes the distribution date for that design.
-Although the sequence ordering and dating for the other three winter cards is conjectural, there are indications that the dated cards actually fall in the middle of the temporal sequence, and the current arrangement of images in this gallery reflect that.
+Although the sequence ordering and dating for the other three winter cards is conjectural, there are indications that the dated cards may fall in the middle of the temporal sequence, and the current arrangement of images in this gallery reflect that.
 The three undated winter cards retain their arbitrary legacy numbering temporarily.
 At least three (if not all four) of the dated designs were commissions facilitated by Masao Morikawa (see below).
-It is likely that at least one more design, "WC7", was also a Morikawa commission for one of the winters of 1938, 1939, or 1940.
+It is possible that at least one more design, "WC7", was also a Morikawa commission for one of the winters from 1938 to 1941.

-WC1935 and WC1936 are each known in two contemporary versions distinguished only by secondarily added or associated texts.
 The letters A and B distinguish the two winter cards published in the same year, WC1937A and WC1937B.
-"WC4" and "WC5" are each known from two sequential versions or editions.
+"WC4", "WC5", and WC1935 are each known from two sequential versions or editions.
+The contemporary versions of WC1936 are distinguished only by secondarily added or associated texts.
+There is also another similarly distinguished third version of WC1935.
 Only one version of "WC7" is known.

-Only one of the prototype paintings the winter card designs has been located.
+Only one prototype painting for a winter card design has been located.
 WC1936 was produced from the original painting LK3-12 (see section below).
 Because that painting is simultaneously both a member of its painting series and also the prototype for a woodblock print, it has two numbers.
 In its role as a woodblock print model it takes its other numbering from its woodblock print, WC1936-0.
 WC1936 is also the only winter card in a horizontal format; all of the others are vertical.

 Producing the winter card designs required many fewer impressions than Rakusan's typical woodblock prints.
 Therefore, after World War II and well into the early 1950s Rakusan was able to reprint many small batches of these designs for sale and to present as guest gifts.
-WC1936 and WC1937B are not currently known ever to have been reprinted, but the other designs featuring popular tourist destination subjects were reprinted many times and in large numbers.
+Because their subjects were unfamiliar locations, WC1936 and WC1937B were of limited interest and were likely never reprinted.
+However, the other five designs had wider popular appeal and were reprinted many times and in large numbers.

 All of the winter card woodblock prints are very small.
 Including margins the prints measure approximately 12 x 14 cm (4.5 x 5.5 inches).
 The prints were distributed tipped onto the fronts of various card stocks.
-The earlier card stock was a plain white or cream-colored paper, with or without an embossed, recessed well for the print.
-Later post-war card stock was one of two fancy papers with inclusions within the paper and/or overprinted brocade patterns.
+Some early-distributed winter cards were tipped onto larger sheets of plain white or cream-colored paper double-folded into quarters.
+All six of the vertical-format winter cards are also found with a similar paper embossed with a recessed well for the print.
+This embossed card stock has narrow side margins and wide top and bottom margins which suggest the proportions of a hanging scroll mounting.
+There are some examples of plain card stock without embossing.
+Later post-war card stock was typically one of two fancy papers with inclusions within the paper and/or overprinted brocade patterns.
 A typical interior of the later cards showing the later woodblock-printed greeting and authorship statement is also included here.